jstg004/blockchain_research/blind_sig_notes.md

   * this causes a carbon copy of that signature to be imprinted on a slip of paper inside that envelope

-#### to hold an election by secret ballot in different locations at the same time
+#### hold an election by secret ballot in different locations at the same time

 * an elector must be able to verify that their vote has been counted
 1. each elector places a ballot slip with their vote written on it in a carbon lined envelope
    * only authorized electors receive signed ballot slips
 2. the carbon lined envelop is placed in an outer envelope addressed to the trustee
    * the return address written on the outer envelop is the elector's
    * this nested carbon lined envelope is then mailed to the trustee